lsatdown/best-ro/README.md

 3. I'm using mixin to run media-queries and adding them to classes as needed instead of a seperate stylesheet.
 I feel that given the size of the project it's more efficient this way.

 4. The Articles and News section is being turned into a slider on screen narrower that 1024px.
 I'm using Slick Carousel to achieve it.
 I find it to be the best solution in this case since it has a "destroy" function which allows me to simply load the page without any slider and activate/deactivate it when needed depending on screen size.
+It's got swipe to slide functionality built in as well, which means no extra tweaking to make it work on touch screens.